 - Bathrooms.
 Given the smaller guest count, I can see how the couple in article went without renting toilets.
 But honestly, if I had over 100 guests, I would not want them trouncing through my house messing up all the bathrooms.
 At one of our at home weddings, the home was on a farm and the sewage system would not have been able to handle 180 guests.
 Best to rent toilets even if it’s just 1 stall for men and 1 stall for women.
 The last thing you want to overflowing sewage.
 Ewww!

 - Lighting.
-I actually want to address lighting outside of the tent.
+I am referring to lighting outside of the tent.
 The last few at home weddings we coordinated, the grounds were pitch black after dark.
 There were no existing landscape lighting on the properties.
 Think about it from your guests’ perspective.
 Make sure that the paths to and from the parking area and bathrooms are well lit.
 This is a safety issue.
 The last thing you want is somebody twisting their ankles or falling and hurting themselves (especially after some drinking).

 Finally, the first thing you should do when considering an at home wedding using a tent is to consult a tent company.
 You may have an idea where you want your tent but one site visit from a tent company will tell you the best location.
 Don’t do anything else first because the placement of the tent can affect many subsequent decisions.